Master's

 Master's Seminar

-Each Summer Semester, the Chair of Service Economics and Labour Economics offers a seminar in the Master's program in which students get the chance to conduct research on an advanced level related to aspects of Labour Economics, such as wage inequality, automation, and immigration.
-Besides writing an advanced research report, participants will also discuss and comment on the findings of other students.
+Each summer term, our chair offers a seminar in the Master's programme in which students get the chance to conduct research on an advanced level related to aspects of Labour Economics, such as wage inequality, automation, and immigration.
+Besides writing a seminar paper, participants will also discuss and comment on the findings of other students.

-Please Note: All students participating in the seminar must have already passed the exam in “Labour Supply, Immigration and Wage Inequality” or in “Macroeconomics of Unemployment.”
+Participation in the seminar requires passing the module "Labour Supply, Immigration and Wage Inequality" or "Macroeconomics of Unemployment".

 Master's Thesis

 The chair supervises master theses in all areas of labour economics and macroeconomics.
 Theses are written in English.
 A list of topics may be provided by the chair.
-Students' own proposals can be considered if the suggested topic belongs to the area of labour economics or macroeconomics.
+Students' own proposals can be considered if the suggested topic belongs to the research area of the chair.

 Rules for Scientific Writing and Plagiarism

-For students writing a seminar or their thesis at this chair it is mandatory to comply with some basic rules of scientific writing.
-A guideline including the most important rules as well as some formal requirements can be found below:
+In order to write your thesis at our chair, you must comply with some basic rules of scientific writing.
+A guideline containing the most important rules as well as some formal requirements can be found below:

 Academic Writing Guidelines